 Original Research Article

-Dissecting Genetic Parameters of Yield and Yield Attributes in Indian mustard (Brassica juncea) CZERN and COSS
+Dissecting Genetic Parameters of Yield and Yield Attributes in Indian Mustard (Brassica juncea) CZERN and COSS

 ABSTRACT

-The current investigation was carried out with goals to calculate variances among family and within family, to determine genetic parameters and to find better mutants for further utilization at experimental farm of Agricultural Botany Section, College of Agriculture Nagpur during rabi 2017 in M3 generation.
-In rabi 2016, 71 mutants were found together with one check and in rabi 2017, these 71 mutants along with one checks (PM-21) were tested in M3 generation in Randomized Block Design with two replications.
-Data were recorded on days to 50% flowering, days to maturity, plant height (cm), number of primary branches plant-1, number of siliqua plant-1, length of silique (cm), number of seed siliqua-1, seed yield plant-1 (g) and 1000 seed weight (g).
-The genetic parameter analysis revealed the importance of number of siliqua plant-1, 1000 seed weight and seed yield plant-1 for selection of better individual mutant from the progenies, based on genotypic coefficient of variation, phenotypic coefficient of variation, heritability and genetic advance.
-Thus, 161 mutants were chosen from PM-21 variety treated with different concentrations of sodium azid (T1= 0.03% SA, T2 = 0.06% SA and T3= 0.09% SA).
-All these mutants will be sent to M4 generation in progeny rows for one or more generation so that homozygosity will be reached and the superior genotypes may be selected for forwarding to yield trials in subsequent generation.
+The current investigation was carried out with the goals of calculating variances among families and within families, to determine genetic parameters and to find better mutants for further utilization at the experimental farm of the Agricultural Botany Section, College of Agriculture, Nagpur, during rabi 2017 in M3 generation.
+In Rabi 2016, 71 mutants were found together with one check and in Rabi 2017, these 71 mutants, along with one check (PM-21), were tested in M3 generation in Randomized Block Design with two replications.
+Data were recorded on days to 50% flowering, days to maturity, plant height (cm), number of primary branches plant-1, number of siliqua plant-1, length of silique (cm), number of seeds siliqua-1, seed yield plant-1 (g) and 1000 seed weight (g).
+The genetic parameter analysis revealed the importance of the number of siliqua plant-1, 1000 seed weight and seed yield plant-1 for selection of better individual mutants from the progenies, based on genotypic coefficient of variation, phenotypic coefficient of variation, heritability and genetic advance.
+Thus, 161 mutants were chosen from PM-21 variety treated with different concentrations of sodium azide (T1 0.03% SA, T2 = 0.06% SA and T3 = 0.09% SA).
+All these mutants will be sent to M4 generation in progeny rows for one or more generations so that homozygosity will be reached and the superior genotypes may be selected for forwarding to yield trials in subsequent generations.

-Key words: Brassica juncea, Heritability, Genetic variability, Mutation and Sodium Azid
+Keywords: Brassica juncea, Heritability, Genetic variability, Mutation, Sodium Azide

 INTRODUCTION

 Indian mustard [Brassica juncea (L) Czern & Coss] is an important oilseed crop, accounting for more than 70% of the entire area allocated to rapeseed and mustard.
 The agriculture industry is critical to India's social security and economic prosperity.
 Oilseed crops are the second most important component of the agricultural economy, behind grains.
 Mustard is India's second most significant oilseed crop, behind peanuts, accounting for around 20-22% of overall oilseed output (Anonymous, 2016).
 Oilseed Brassicas are rabi crops grown and marketed for oil and meal.
 The oil obtained from these crops is among the best available edible oils, with the lowest concentration of saturated fatty acids when compared to other vegetable oils.
 They provide vital fatty acids and high-quality protein-rich meals with a well-balanced amino acid profile.
 B. juncea comes in both vegetable and oilseed types, which may have originated from distinct origins.
 Genetic diversity is critical for every breeding programme.
 Beyond standard procedures, induced mutation has been frequently employed to generate novel genetic variants in agricultural plants.
 The breeding method for creating high-yielding cultivars is determined by the nature and level of diversity in various yield components (Prajapati et al., 2020).
 Effective selection requires an assessment of genetic factors such as phenotypic coefficient of variation (PCV), genotypic coefficient of variation (GCV), heritability (h2), and genetic advance (GA%).
 Thus, developing high-yielding cultivars is an important objective in mustard breeding.
-Mutagenesis provides a unique potential to improve Brassica oleiferous.
+Mutagenesis provides a unique potential to improve Brassica oleracea.
 Various physical and chemical mutagens have been used in rapeseed and mustard to produce new types with better economic characteristics.
 To accomplish desired improvements in mustard, plant breeders might use the sophisticated technology of mutant breeding.
-Given these considerations, the current study was undertaken on Brassica juncea cv. variety PM 21 using the chemical mutagen sodium azide.
+Given these considerations, the current study was undertaken on Brassica juncea cv.
+PM 21 using the chemical mutagen sodium azide.

 MATERIALS AND METHODS